Is having sex in the workplace gross misconduct?

 It's relatively rare for our Employment Solicitors to be asked to advise employees who find themselves in this exact situation, but we often have cases involving risqué websites being accessed from a work computer or ill-advised emails between colleagues.

 The legal rights and wrongs of these types of cases are only part of the story.
 It’s a brave employee who wants to pursue a case like this all the way to a public hearing, where all the details of the case will be discussed.
 In the case in question, the claimant applied to the tribunal to retain his anonymity.
-This was refused, and the details of case, and the judgment does go into rather a lot of detail; are now a matter of public record.
+This was refused, and the details of case, and the judgement are now a matter of public record.

 At Slater and Gordon our Employments Solicitors take into account all the legal and non-legal factors in our cases.
 Far more often than not we use the threat of litigation, rather than litigation itself, to obtain the best results for our clients.